arronedgewire-code/HMMGPT/README.md

 since strategy is not returning good results anymore, try stop losses.

 not sure why strat has changed maybe HMM model returns very different results if a few days pass, few new latest candles and the few from 2 years ago also move forward.

+might be worth analyzing how model works further display regime status, in dashboard or discord bot

+what indicators flagged the buy/sell

+[detect_regimes] Regime distribution:
+regime
+Neutral    12116
+Bull        3304
+Crash       1944